jbachurski/tenebris/README.md

 ## Description

 Fight your way out of a maze you (and the game) can't remember.
-You can only remember the tiles that you can see around you; if you move away from an area and move back, you may notice that some things have changed.
+You can only remember the tiles that you can see around you; if you move away from an area and move back, you may notice that the passageways have.

-Place down campfires (by pressing E) to remember a small area around the campfire.
-Watch out though, as the passageway leading to the campfire could also be forgotten.
+Place down torches (by pressing E) to remember a small area around the torch.
+Watch out though, as the passageway leading to the torch could also be forgotten.

 This game was written in Rust and using the [Bevy](https://bevyengine.org/) game engine.
 There are also a couple of experiments written in Python that you can check out in the `demos` directory.